• Skip to primary navigation

 • Step 1 - Preheat the oven to 375°F/190°C. Line two cookie sheets with parchment paper and set them aside.
 A greased baking sheet will work, too.

-• Step 2 - Whisk the dry ingredients: flour, cocoa powder, baking soda, and salt in a medium bowl.
+• Step 2 – Whisk the flour, cocoa powder, baking soda, and salt in a medium bowl.
 Set this aside.

 • Step 3 - In a separate large bowl or a bowl of a stand mixer with a paddle attachment, cream the cannabutter and both sugars with an electric mixer on medium speed until light and fluffy, approximately 2-3 minutes.